canro91/canro91.github.io/_posts/2020-04-13-ProgramThatSave100Hours.md

 * [MappingGenerator](https://marketplace.visualstudio.com/items?itemName=54748ff9-45fc-43c2-8ec5-cf7912bc3b84.mappinggenerator) I found this extension recently and it has been a time saver.
 You need to initialize an object with default values?
 You need to create a view model or DTO from a business object?
 MappingGenerator got you covered!

 Voilà!
 These are the tools that have saved me 100 hours!
+If you want to try more Visual Studio extension, check my [Visual Studio Setup for C#]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}).
+If you're new to Git, check my [Git Guide for Beginners]({% post_url 2020-05-29-HowToVersionControl %}) and my [Git guide for TFS Users]({% post_url 2019-11-11-GitGuideForTfsUsers %}).

 _Happy coding!_